drgerg/mmc4w/README.md

 # MMC4W - Minimal MPD Client for Windows

+v24.12.1 brings a kinder and gentler method of handling servers not running when MMC4W is started.

 Is MMC4W for you?
 [Check this](https://github.com/drgerg/mmc4w/blob/main/is_mmc4w_for_you.md).
-You really should start here.
-It's the [Help text](https://github.com/drgerg/mmc4w/blob/main/code/_internal/mmc4w_help.md).
+Take a look at the [Help text](https://github.com/drgerg/mmc4w/blob/main/code/_internal/mmc4w_help.md).

 ## It Really is All About the Music.